Home > The Nelson Mandela School offers dynamic and contemporary postgraduate programmes

 In pursuit of the African Union’s Agenda 2063 and the University of Cape Town’s Vision 2030 of unleashing human potential to create a fair and just society, the Nelson Mandela School of Public Governance provides learning opportunities to build the capability and capacity of leaders and democratic institutions for achieving democratic governance, public policy implementation and sustainable development.

-The Mandela School offers diverse, dynamic, and contemporary two-year graduate academic programmes that provide a highly rewarding learning experience for both part-time and full-time students.
+The Nelson Mandela School offers diverse, dynamic, and contemporary two-year graduate academic programmes that provide a highly rewarding learning experience for both part-time and full-time students.

 The part-time Master of Development Policy and Practice comprises two fortnightly teaching blocks per year and is designed for mid-career public sector and other practitioners.
 Since its inception seven years ago, this flagship programme has enrolled and graduated practitioners from over 15 African countries.